calcuis/openai-image-generator/README.md

 export default App;
 ```

 This is just an example of how you can create a web app that uses React, Typescript, TailwindCSS, and the OpenAI package to generate AI images using the DALL·E 2 engine.
 There are many other ways to implement this functionality and improve the user experience, such as adding loading indicators, error handling, and more.
+And you probably need an api key created from OpenAi and replace the `<your-api-key-here>` above to make it works.